bbc/bigscreen-player/docs/tutorials/XX-mocking.md

 ## `unmock()`

-Should be called when you want to stop mocking Bigsceen Player, including in the `afterEach()` of Jasmine tests.
+Should be called when you want to stop mocking Bigscreen Player, including in the `afterEach()` of Jasmine tests.

 ## Mocking hooks

-When Bigsceen Player has been mocked, there are various hooks added to the API in order to modify its behaviour or emulate certain real life scenarios.
+When bigscreen Player has been mocked, there are various hooks added to the API in order to modify its behaviour or emulate certain real life scenarios.

 ### `changeState(state, eventTrigger, opts)`